 Cargo room behind the second row totals 35.8 cubic feet; with both rows folded, the X5 has 75.2 cubic feet.
 Those figures beat the Audi Q7 and Porsche Cayenne, but the Home Depot crowd might favor BMW's Japanese competition.
 The Acura MDX and Lexus RX top out past 80 cubic feet.

 Get the optional third row, and the resulting 23.2 cubic feet of cargo space behind it is generous — 8.2 cubic feet more than the MDX with its third row raised.

 Safety, Features & Pricing

 In crash tests by the Insurance Institute for Highway Safety, the X5 scored the top mark, Good, in front, side and rear impacts.
 The SUV hasn't undergone IIHS' roof-strength test.
 If you buy the optional third row, beware: The X5's curtain airbags don't cover it, as the curtains in the Q7 and MDX do.
 (Neither IIHS nor the National Highway Traffic Safety Administration evaluates third-row crash protection, so the X5 and other vehicles with the same oversight skate by.)
-Click here to see a full list of safety features, and here for our evaluation of child seats.
+Click here to see a full list of safety features.

 Bad reliability has tarnished the X5 for a decade.
 Today's V-8 models rate average, but six-cylinders are poor.
 European luxury SUVs are a dubious bunch, but even among this mechanic-needy group, the X5 stinks, and BMW's four-year warranty is only par for the course.